GenericMappingTools/gmt/sandbox/docs_rst/source/grdmath.rst

 complex spherical harmonic.
 Use the **POP** operator (and **EXCH**) to get rid of one of them, or save both by giving two consecutive = file.nc calls.

 The orthonormalized complex harmonics **YLM** are most commonly used in physics and seismology.
 The square of **YLM** integrates to 1 over a sphere.
-In geophysics, **YLMg** is normalized to produce unit power when averaging the cosine and sine terms (separately!) over a sphere (i.e. their squares each integrate to 4 pi).
+In geophysics, **YLMg** is normalized to produce unit power when averaging the cosine and sine terms (separately!) over a sphere (i.e., their squares each integrate to 4 pi).
 The Condon-Shortley phase (-1)^M is not included in **YLM** or **YLMg**, but it can be added by using -M as argument.